They can find their way back to their nests from up to 1300 miles away.

 - Inference from humans either in the form of pest control or urbanization

 - White rump and metallic purple/ green iridescence on males

 - 14-19 days

-Pigeons are part of the family Columbidae.
-Scientifically, they are the same as doves, though doves normally refer to smaller species of pigeon in layman’s terms.
+Pigeons are part of the family Columbidae and scientifically they are even the same as doves, although doves normally refer to smaller species of pigeon in layman’s terms.

 5 Amazing Pigeon Facts!